Seizure Disorder Child

 Pictures of the brain and structures around it may also be taken to confirm the diagnosis.
 This can be done with:

 - MRI scan

 - CT scan

-There are many different kinds of medications to treat seizure disorder.
-The exact medication will be based on the specific type of seizures and symptoms the child has.
-Anti-epileptic medications are a common option.
-In some cases, anti-epileptic medications may be used in combination.
+There are medicines that are used to manage seizure disorder.
+The medicines that are chosen depend on the type of seizures and symptoms a child has.
+Antiepileptic medicines are a common choice.
+In some children, more than one medicine may be used.

 Vagus Nerve Stimulation (VNS)

 With VNS, a device is implanted in the chest to give electrical stimulation to the vagus nerve.
 This nerve runs from the brain to beyond the stomach.
 VNS can prevent seizures or make them happen less often.
 Medicine may still be needed.